An arrow tattoo can be sweet and petite, or epic and larger than life.

 Is there any better way to celebrate turning the big 2-4?

-Intricate sick and poke on her wrist: The delicate arrow design on Cobain’s wrist is a little more esoteric.
+Intricate stick and poke on her wrist: The delicate arrow design on Cobain’s wrist is a little more esoteric.

 The stick and poke tattoo, applied by L.A. artist Tati Compton, has an air of sacred geometry to it.

-Compton’s images tend to conjure feelings of divine femininity and sacred sexuality.
+Compton’s images tend to conjure feelings of divine femininity and sacred sensuality.

 With Cobain’s Instagram handle being @thespacewitch- maybe there is some occult symbolism behind the design, but neither artist nor canvas has spoken of it.